top of page

 What to expect during the first meeting?

-During the first meeting, we will go over the information packet and disclosure statement first to make sure you understand rules and limitations for therapy sessions and for Marriage and Family Therapists.
+During the first meeting, we will go over the information packet and disclosure statement first to make sure you understand the rules and limitations for therapy sessions and for Marriage and Family Therapists.
 We will set aside time to get to know each other.
-Then, we will exploring your goal, what you want from the meetings.
+Then, we will explore your goal, and what you want from the meetings.
 Once the goal is decided and clear for you and me, we will discuss how to get to what you want.
-In this process, I will be asking range of questions to help us figure out what you want and how to go about it with respectful, non-judgmental and supportive manner.
-At the end of the session, I will provide feedback that includes, but not limited to, highlight of important topics we discussed that day, and past success or current resources that you mentioned in the session.
-The session is usually lasts about 50 - 60 minutes.
+In this process, I will be asking a range of questions to help us figure out what you want and how to go about it in a respectful, non-judgmental, and supportive manner.
+At the end of the session, I will provide feedback that includes, but is not limited to, highlighting important topics we discussed that day, and past success or current resources that you mentioned in the session.
+The session usually lasts about 50 - 60 minutes.

 How do I know if it is for me?

-During the first session, you will get some feel of therapy process, therapist and office environment.
-These are very important aspect of your progress and changes.
-It is very important to listen to your feel for the therapy session, and to find a therapist you are comfortable to work with.
+During the first session, you will get a feel of the therapy process, therapist, and office environment.
+These are very important aspects of your progress and changes.
+It is very important to listen to your feel for the therapy session and to find a therapist you are comfortable working with.
 It is important that you feel respected and supported during the session.
-At the end of the therapy session, you will make decision of coming back to therapy for the next session or you do not need to come back.
+At the end of the therapy session, you will make the decision of coming back to therapy for the next session or you do not need to come back.
 I will not assume either you should come back or you should end the session.
 It is truly up to your needs.

 How many times or how long do I need to attend therapy sessions?

-In Solution Focused Brief Approach, there is not preset frequency or number of sessions that you need to follow.
+In the Solution Focused Brief Approach, there is no preset frequency or number of sessions that you need to follow.
 When you need more sessions to achieve your goal, we will have more sessions.
-When you get to the point where you are satisfied with goal achieved so far, then that will indicate the end of therapy. de Shazer wrote about it in very simple manner "it (therapy) should be no longer and not one bit shorter than necessary" (Connie & Metchalf, 2009).
+When you get to the point where you are satisfied with the goal achieved so far, then that will indicate the end of therapy. de Shazer wrote about it in a very simple manner "It (therapy) should be no longer and not one bit shorter than necessary" (Connie & Metchalf, 2009).